Hello. We are delighted you have discovered the Tempe History Society website.

 Tempe is the second city established in the Valley, settled soon after the first pioneers began establishing the village of Phoenix.

-Just last year, Tempe celebrated its Sesquicentennial – the 150th anniversary of our founding in 1871.
+In 2021, Tempe celebrated its Sesquicentennial – the 150th anniversary of our founding – in 1871.

 How did this come to be?
 What is it that led to so many people to settle here?
 That’s what we are here to help answer.
+Many of the stories of Tempe are shared through museum exhibits, at our Lunch Talks programs, and during special events such as our Legends Gala.

 Stories